 Food is, quite literally, what we live on—consuming a meal at least twice a day is not only a necessity for healthy physical functioning, but it is also a boost to our mental well-being.
-What we often don’t realize is the role kitchen colour aesthetics play in enhancing our daily culinary experience.
+What we often don’t realise is the role kitchen colour aesthetics play in enhancing our daily culinary experience.
 Cooking is an art—as fun and satisfying as any other.
 Picking the right setting, colours and equipment makes cooking more fun and its output more flavoursome.

 Whether you’re a passionate cook or an avid foodie, a combination of the Colour of the Year, classic blue and white will take you straight to hungry-land.
 This Greek-style kitchen is a great way to add some exotic energy to your home.
 Wooden equipment, bronze cutlery and house-plants enhance the breezy-vibe of this kitchen.
 Our favourite addition is definitely the brown paper roll, perfect for noting down recipes, reminders or diet details!

 Kitchen paint colours may go out of style very quickly, except for black and any colour closer to it.
 If you agree with us, this image right here will surely inspire you to get started on your dream kitchen, right away!
-The honeycomb tiles in various shades of grey is simply genius, giving an abstract structure to this otherwise modern design.
-The black pendant lamps rightly placed above the section that can ideally be used for pre-cooking activities like chopping, marinating or simply enjoying some wine, is probably a spot as good as a meditating one.
+The honeycomb tiles in various shades of grey are simply genius, giving an abstract structure to this otherwise modern design.
+The black pendant lamps placed above the section that can ideally be used for pre-cooking activities like chopping, marinating or simply enjoying some wine, is probably a spot as good as a meditating one.

 The unexpected bubble-gum pink for the sockets is, without a doubt, the cherry on top we all need.
 Who knew a kitchen could look like a ‘James Bond’ movie with a ‘Legally Blonde’ spirit!